-The Neighbourhood Plan is part of the statutory development plan, together with the adopted local plan.
+The Neighbourhood Plan is part of the statutory development plan, together with the adopted local plan (Vale of Aylesbury Local Plan 2013-2033).
 Section 38 of the Planning and Compulsory Purchase Act 2004 requires planning applications to be determined in accordance with the policies of the development plan, unless material considerations indicate otherwise.